WearifulCupid0/play-dl/README.md

 A **light-weight** YouTube, SoundCloud, Spotify and Deezer streaming and searching library.

 -   Search by video, playlist/album, channel/artist
--   Stream audio from YouTube and SoundCloud
+-   Stream audio from YouTube or SoundCloud
+-   Stream from Deezer if a valid blowfish key is provided

 # Why play-dl ?